MikeZ2001/MikeZ2001/README.md

 ## Five Dots
 Five Dots is an iOS app, designed to support users become more self-aware by allowing them to record their daily thoughts and feelings, in the form of a card.
 Users can also view their entries thorugh a calendar feature, which displays the card for each day.

-The app is being developed with my team composed by 2 developers, 2 designers and 1 Team Lead.
+The app is being developed following the CBL process with my team composed by 2 developers, 2 designers and 1 Team Lead.
 I was one of the devoloper of the team and I also followed the design process.
 We started from a desk research about mental health/mental well-being and then with our app ,we found out a way to support people became more self aware.